terichadbourne/hello-world/README.md

 Just another newbie repository

 Hey, Humans.
 Teri here.
-Some crazy folks gave me the keys to their GitHub castle, so I thought I should teach myself a things or two.
+Some crazy folks gave me the keys to their GitHub castle, so I thought I should teach myself a thing or two to avoid breaking it all.